 2. Perspective Correction

 Straight vertical and horizontal lines that don’t converge are a hallmark of all architectural and real estate photography.
-However, factors such as the curvature of lens, the shape of the room, the shape of the items inside the property, and even the positioning of the camera can distort these lines.
+However, factors such as the curvature of the lens, the shape of the room, the shape of the items inside the property, and even the positioning of the camera can distort these lines.

 Perspective correction is an editing technique that corrects this distortion and misalignment.
-They align the lines with the image’s frame to make photo more natural.
+They align the lines with the image’s frame to make the photo more natural.
 Additionally, aligning the distorted lines makes the image appear more cohesive and compact, allowing the viewer to focus on the main points of interest in the photo.